 - Third, you’ll wait to get approved and receive your KTN (Known Traveler Number) and be done with the process.

-TSA states that this process will usually take 2 to 3 weeks but in reality it can take as short as 5 to 10 ten days.
+TSA states that this process will usually take 2 to 3 weeks but in reality it can take as few as 5 to 10 days.
 So unlike Global Entry, which often takes much longer, the TSA Pre-Check application process is a relatively quick process.

 How much does TSA Pre-Check cost?

 The application fee for TSA Pre-Check is $78 USD.

 - Company check

 Keep in mind that you must pay at your appointment so they don’t allow you to use a credit card in someone else’s name.

 You can easily get this fee covered by using a credit card that offers a complimentary TSA Pre-Check or Global Entry credit.

 There are many credit cards that offer this statement credit but some of my favorite are:

 - Capital One Venture Rewards Credit Card